 John McLarty: Amen.

-Kimberly Faith: So so let’s talk about first the word of God being made alive to us.
+Kimberly Faith: So let’s talk about first the word of God being made alive to us.
 This is so practical.
-It is the it is the difference between reading the Bible as an intellectual pursuit and reading the bible as a personal application and an intellectual pursuit and a download of wisdom and a an empowerment and a source of love, love letter from God, it it becomes multidimensional, and it’s amazing.
-And I I really wanna I really wanna start by reading first Corinthians.
+It is the difference between reading the Bible as an intellectual pursuit and reading the Bible as a personal application and an intellectual pursuit and a download of wisdom and an empowerment and a source of love, love letter from God, it becomes multidimensional, and it’s amazing.
+And I really want to start by reading First Corinthians.

 John McLarty: This is classic.
 This is axiomatic.
 This is fundamental.
 But let’s read this because it’s so perfect.
-So one Corinthians two:nine-ten and twelve-fourteen is talking about the interaction of the Spirit of God with our spirit, but it’s based on the word of God.
+So First Corinthians 2:9-10 and 12-14 is talking about the interaction of the Spirit of God with our spirit, but it’s based on the word of God.

-Kimberly Faith: Oh, the birds.
+Kimberly Faith: Oh, the Byrds.
 Sorry.
 Well, you know, dad.

 John McLarty: I’m from the sixties.
 I know.

 Kimberly Faith: Yeah.
-You’re thank you for correcting me.
-Turn turn turn.
+Thank you for correcting me.

-John McLarty: Don’t And I think one of the birds is just for b y r d s.
+John McLarty: Turn turn turn.
+And I think one of the Byrds is, just for our listeners b y r d s.
 I think one of them was a Christian.

 Kimberly Faith: Oh, really?

 Kimberly Faith: Well, there you go.
-And and so I I say that, and, of course, thanks for correcting me because I need lots of correction, especially on history, Music history.
+And so I say that, and, of course, thanks for correcting me because I need lots of correction, especially on history, Music history.

-Kimberly Faith: your guy.
-We won’t talk about you playing my son in trivia crack with your your whole what was it?
-Your ninth grade
+Kimberly Faith: We won’t talk about you playing my son in trivia crack with your whole what was it?
+Your ninth grade class?

 John McLarty: Right.